 When I was a first year medical student, I interacted with a neurosurgery resident who helped teach our neuroscience course.
-Then during my 3rd year of medical school I rotated on the neurosurgery service, and that same physician was Chief Resident of neurosurgery — I spent a lot of time with him and he became my mentor
+Then, during my third year of medical school, I rotated on the neurosurgery service, and that same physician was Chief Resident of neurosurgery — I spent a lot of time with him and he became my mentor.

 I’d always had an interest in neuroscience, and was attracted to the severity of the problems with which neurosurgeons deal.
 My exposure to this particular mentor in medical school helped me realize the pivotal role a neurosurgeon can play in someone’s life.

 Neurosurgery is a commitment, both in terms of time and mental resources.
 On a daily basis, there is a huge quantity of knowledge you need to be able to assimilate and master.
 Patients’ lives are in your hands; it’s an enormous responsibility — you have to be willing to accept that.
 Other elements of your life might have to be de-emphasized as a result.

 What is your connection between neurological surgery and orthopedic surgery?

 I’m a neurosurgeon who did spine training with orthopedic surgeons at Washington University.
 It’s an unusual combination, but I think it works.
 The surgeons here are world-renowned and skilled.
 Because I’m interested in spinal deformity, I wanted to get exposure to the orthopedic spine surgeons’ techniques – they have a different way of approaching problems than neurosurgeons.

 Correcting spinal deformities is something I’m trying to develop in my practice, but this is one element of my practice.
 In addition to deformity corrections and other complex spinal surgeries, I perform cranial surgeries and aneurysm surgeries.